EIN 59-3816355

 Program areas at Taller San Jose Hope Builders

-Applicant: the applicant stage includes all those who submitted an application to Hope Builders.
+Applicant: the applicant stage includes all those who submited an application to Hope Builders.
 Applicants need to be between the ages of 18-28, with right-to-work documents.
 Hope Builders casts a wide net to recruit as many applicants as possible.
-We carefully vet and screen each applicant to identify those who are motivated, most likely to complete the program, and excited to start building their career.
+We thoroughly vet and screen each applicant to identify those who are motivated to change their current circumstances and excited to start building their career.
 Applicants, who complete all steps of the process, are invited to orientation.
-An applicant who completes this stage must agree to the trainee pledge and renew their commitment to enroll in a training program.
-Each year Hope Builders enrolls more than 200 low income young adults who face barriers to advancing their employment and economic mobility.
+An applicant who completes this stage must agree to the trainee pledge and renew their commitment to becoming a Hope builder.

-Trainee: the trainee stage includes those who successfully complete the application process and enroll into one of three job training academies (construction, behavioral technician, or healthcare).
-The goal of this stage is to get young adults workforce ready.the training simulates the workplace and reinforces employer expectations.
-Hope Builders believes that skills training must also include coaching and mentoring to address the underlying barriers to successful employment.each training pathway includes life skills training, case management, basic skill enrichment, employment readiness, and technical skills.
-Trainees receive a weekly stipend and have access to transportation and childcare vouchers, as needed.workforce readiness is assessed weekly.
-Those who have not yet met required level or who experience a set back in readiness are provided supplemental services to address barriers.
-Hope Builders expects that at least 78% of those who enroll will successfully complete training and demonstrate that they are ready for the workforce.
+Trainee: the trainee stage includes those who successfully complete the application process and enroll in one of the job training pathways (construction, child development, or healthcare).
+The goal of this stage is to get young adults workforce ready.
+The training simulates the workplace and reinforces employer expectations.
+Hope Builders believes that skills training must also include coaching and mentoring to address the underlying barriers to successful employment.
+Each training academy includes life skills training, case management, basic skill enrichment, employment readiness, and technical skills.
+Trainees receive a weekly $100 stipend and have access to transportation and childcare vouchers, as needed.
+Workforce readiness is assessed weekly.
+Those who have not yet met requied level or who experience a set back in readiness are provided supplemental services to address barriers.
+A trainee who completes this stage must agree to the career builder pledge and renew their commitment to becoming a Hope builder.

 Who funds Taller San Jose Hope Builders